aaif/project-proposals/governance/project-lifecycle-policy.md

 * Explicitly define a process to make changes to the project’s governance, committer acceptance process and a means by which one may become a core maintainer.
 This is preferably laid out in a GOVERNANCE.md file and references a CONTRIBUTING.md and OWNERS.md file showing the current and emeritus committers.
 * If the project is a Growth project, then other metrics as defined by the applying Project during the application process.
 * For projects entering as an Impact stage project, a growth plan is not required.
-* Receive an absolute majority vote (\>50%) of the Technical Committee to be admitted to Impact Stage, subject to final approval of the Governing Board by absolute majority vote (\>50%) of the Governing Board.
+* Receive an absolute majority vote (\>50%) of the Technical Committee to be admitted to Impact Stage, subject to final approval of the Governing Board.

 ## Emeritus Stage